muldjord/skyscraper/docs/CLIHELP.md

 ##### forcefilename
 Use filename as game name instead of the returned game title when generating a game list.
 Consider using 'nameTemplate' config.ini option instead.
+##### interactive
+Always ask user to choose best returned result from the scraping modules.
 ##### nobrackets
 Disables any [] and () tags in the frontend game titles.
 Consider using 'nameTemplate' config.ini option instead.
 ##### nocovers